-You will receive a verification code before the end of your child's first year enrolled in Wheatland School District that will allow you to create your child's Aeries account.
-If you do not receive your verification code before the last day of school, please contact the school office, as you will need this information in order to complete Data Confirmation in July.
+You will receive a verification code before Data Confirmation is required.
 Emergency cards are updated each year through the parent portal at Data Confirmation time and are to be completed prior to the start of the school year.
-Data confirmation can be completed anytime between May 5 and the first day of school.
+Data confirmation notices are sent annually prior to the start of school and must be completed by the first day of school.
 Families who do not complete data confirmation by the first day of school will be contacted by district staff.
 During the school year, please notify the office for any of the following changes that may occur after data confirmation to keep all information current:

 - Address

 - Phone Number

-- Work place and/or work phone number
+- Workplace and/or work phone number

 - Health information

-- Names of people we may leave your child with or to whom we may release your child/children
+- Names of people we may leave your child with or to whom we may release your child/children.